-Where it invests in, or use, such instruments, the Sub-fund may incur fixed or variable brokerage fees and transaction costs upon entering in such instruments and/or upon increasing or decreasing its notional amount as well as upon rebalancing cost for an index that is the underlying asset of such instruments where the rebalancing frequency is determined by the provider of the relevant index.
-The counterparties to such instruments shall not have discretionary power over the composition or management of the investment portfolio of the Subfund or over the underlying assets of such instruments.
+Where it invests in, or uses, such instruments, the Sub-fund may incur fixed or variable brokerage fees and transactions costs upon entering in such instruments and / or upon increasing or decreasing its notional amount as well as upon rebalancing an underlying exposure.
+Investors benefit from this type of transaction as the Sub-fund can thereby achieve better diversification of risks and / or gain market exposures more efficiently and with improved liquidity.

+The counterparties to such instruments shall not have discretionary power over the composition or management of the investment portfolio of the Sub-fund or over the underlying assets of such instruments.